ephbaum/EphWordsBlog/src/content/blog/2023/05/2023-05-14-2023-week-19-if-you-dont-like-your-life.md

 And Lou, and Ozzie too

-I got some compliments on my death metal mycelium, a great choice on Lou's part finding a shirt that "is nerdy 4 levels deep" iirc 😂
+I got some compliments on my death metal mycelium t-shirt, a great choice on Lou's part finding a shirt that "is nerdy 4 levels deep" iirc 😂

 Most of the attention was on Ollie, however.
 It was a fun community event and it was filled with a sort of community warmth that's hard to articulate